openhab/openhab-addons/bundles/org.openhab.binding.network/README.md

 -   **allowDHCPlisten:**  If devices leave and reenter a network, they usually request their last IPv4 address by using DHCP requests.
 By listening for those messages, the status update can be more "real-time" without having to wait for the next refresh cycle.
 Default is true.
 -   **arpPingToolPath:** If the arp ping tool is not called `arping` and cannot be found in the PATH environment variable, the absolute path can be configured here.
 Default is `arping`.
 -   **cacheDeviceStateTimeInMS:** The result of a device presence detection is cached for a small amount of time.
 Set this time here in milliseconds.
 Be aware that no new pings will be issued within this time frame, even if explicitly requested.
 Default is 2000.
+-   **preferResponseTimeAsLatency:** If enabled, an attempt will be made to extract the latency from the output of the ping command.
+If no such latency value is found in the ping command output, the time to execute the ping command is used as fallback latency.
+If disabled, the time to execute the ping command is always used as latency value.
+This is disabled by default to be backwards-compatible and to not break statistics and monitoring which existed before this feature.

 Create a `<openHAB-conf>/services/network.cfg` file and use the above options like this: